MessyJesse/obj_cache/README.md

 [Jon Bonwick's paper](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.29.4759).
 This project will be mostly an exercise in profiling and benchmarking.
-The current implementation is pretty naive, but I'd like to see how the optimizations presented in Bonwick's paper chance the performance of obj_cache under various loads.
+The current implementation is pretty naive, but I'd like to see how the optimizations presented in Bonwick's paper channge the performance of obj_cache under various loads.

 TODO: